 THE HAUNTED HOUSE ORACLE

-FINDING INSPIRATION FROM ECHOES OF HOME
+FINDING INSPIRATION FROM ECHOES OF HOME & SPACES OF DISUSE

 The Haunted House Oracle is a deck of 44 cards being created by me, Amy Bennett of Full Dark Paranormal Explorers.
 Historic architecture and the ways in which humans use and interpret their individual spaces has always intrigued me, but I could never articulate how before now.
 Empty, older homes seem to speak volumes despite their silence for many who find their gaze lingering on these forgotten structures.
 From my beginnings in historic preservation and archaeology, to a paranormal filmmaker and Trustee on the Board of the Albany County Historical Association, the before and the now have always felt inseparable.
-The Haunted House Oracle is an artistic and esoteric endeavor in the hope that it can become a presence in paranormal, spiritual and divination practices for any who need it or might connect with it.
+The Haunted House Oracle is an artistic and esoteric endeavor in the hope that it can become a tool in paranormal, spiritual and divination practices for any who need it or might connect with it.